"Oh How Great Is Thy Goodness!"

 Neither tongue nor pen can ever tell the great goodness of our God.
 The best we can do is to observe and declare that which is upon the surface of experience and the marrow of Revelation.
-To declare the essence of God's goodness would be to declare the essence of God himself, and that cannot be done.
-Yet, I know this: -- Goodness is that which God laid up for his people in eternity in the purpose of his grace and that which he has wrought, is working, and shall work for his people before the sons of men.
+But to declare the essence of God's goodness would be to declare the essence of God himself, and that cannot be done.
+Yet, I know this - Goodness is that which God laid up for his people in eternity in the purpose of his grace and that which he has wrought, is working, and shall work for his people before the sons of men.

-The Lord our God has wrought goodness for us throughout the days of our lives (Rom.
-8:28).
-I have many friends who are suffering great, heavy trials, sickness, bereavement, wayward children, unfaithful companions, slander, and other great trials.
-My heart aches for them.
-How can we say that these afflictions of God's providence are works of goodness?
+THE LORD HAS WROUGHT GOODNESS FOR US THROUGHOUT THE DAYS OF OUR LIVES (Rom. ).
+As I write these lines, I have many friends who are suffering great, heavy trials, sickness,bereavement,wayward children, unfaithful compan- ions, slander, etc. How can we say that these afflictions of God's providence are works of goodness?
 We believe God!
 We interpret the events of our lives by the Word of God.
 We never interpret the Word of God by the events of our lives.
 We read the Book of Divine Providence through the light of the Book of Divine Revelation.
 And we know that "all things are of God."
 If all things are of God, they must be good in their ultimate end, because God is good!
 Looking back over the pages of our lives, God's people are made to realize that in all things the Lord has wrought goodness for us.

 AND HE SHALL WORK HIS GOODNESS IN US BEFORE THE SONS OF MEN.
 I do not know how he will do it, but in the last day, when God spreads the trophies of his grace before wondering worlds, throughout eternity the Lord will cause his enemies and ours to see the works of his goodness upon us.
 The rich man in hell will never cease to behold the works of God's great goodness upon Lazarus in glory.
 "Oh how great is thy goodness!"